Menditect/documentation/additional/01-howtos/03-design-tests/playwright-connector.md

 sidebar_class_name: hidden
 ---

-# CREATE A FRONTEND TEST WITH THE MENDITECT PLAYWRIGHT MODULE
+# Use the Menditect Playwright Connector

-This section describes how to create a frontend test using Playwright for a Responsive Web Mendix App.
+This section describes how to create a frontend test using Playwright, in Mendix.
 Playwright is a library with which you can locate elements on a web page and execute actions on these elements.
 See https://playwright.dev/java/ for the relevant Playwright documentation.

+Menditect has created 2 modules that enable MTA customers to build frontend tests using Playwright.
+- The Menditect Playwright Connector module: https://marketplace.mendix.com/link/component/235323
+- The Menditect Playwright Starter Kit module: https://marketplace.mendix.com/link/component/235327

+## Connector Module

+The Connector Module enables the use of Playwright to define and run a frontend test from any Mendix App.
+The Playwright Locators and Actions defined in the Connector Module can then be used to test *any* webapplication, not just Mendix Apps.
+Locator and Action microflows in the Connector Module can be defined and executed from MTA.

+## Starter Kit

+The Starter Kit is meant for using the Connector module for Mendix apps.
+This starter kit contains
+- A reusable Locator and Action microflows to test standard Mendix Widgets
+- An example Mendix Project with an example Playwright testscript
+- A Page showing Test Results with Screenshots, Trace files & Aria Snapshots

-## IN SHORT
+## Get started

+It is not necessary to import the modules in the same Mendix App as the one under test.
+However for this example, this is assumed to be the case.

-- Start by importing the Menditect Playwright module.
-This module needs the playwright driver bundle jar file in your userlib directory. @@DEPENDENCY?
-The module uses an Object model to define which locators and which actions to play in sequence. @@WHY?
+- Start by importing the Connector module.
+This module requires the playwright driver bundle jar file in your userlib directory.
+See the documentation in the Mendix Marketplace on how to download this jar file.
-- Start by calling the Create_Browser, Create_BrowserContext and Create_Page microflows.
+- Download the Starter Kit module to start testing the most common Mendix Widgets in Playwright.
 - Create a PlaywrightTest object that will be used to associate the list of objects to.
 - Add Locators and Actions to the object list using the corresponding microflows.
 - At the end, call the Execute_Playwright microflow that executes everything in the list and returns a result.